The End-of-Day Shutdown Ritual for Better Work-Life Separation

 A freelance consultant struggling with insomnia started using Trello for an end-of-day audit.
 By moving cards to a "Done Today" and "Top Priority Tomorrow" list, she effectively "parked" her stress.
 Her self-reported stress levels dropped by 18% over three weeks, and she stopped checking email after 7:00 PM entirely, leading to a more consistent 7-hour sleep cycle.

-Tool Comparison Table
+Tool Comparison

-Tool Category Recommended Service Key Feature for Ritual Cost Tier
+Tool Category Recommended Service Features & Cost

-Digital Declutter OneTab Collapses all Chrome tabs into a list Free
+Digital Declutter OneTab Collapses Chrome tabs.
+(Free)

-Avoiding Common Pitfalls
+Avoiding Pitfalls

 The biggest mistake is inconsistency.
 A ritual only works if the brain can predict it.
 Don't skip the ritual just because you finished work late; in fact, that is when you need it most.
 Another error is making the ritual too complex.
 If your shutdown takes 45 minutes, you will eventually abandon it.
 Keep it under 15 minutes.